dirigeants/klasa/guides/Step By Step Guide/CustomizingTheClient.md

 ## Final Note On Client Options

 There are a lot of client options that we will not cover all of them in this guide.
-To see all the options, please check XXX.
+To see all the options, please check {@link KlasaClientOptions}.
 If you need help with any of these options, you can join the discord server and ask for help there anytime.

 > Advanced Tip: A really cool feature of `Client` options is that you can add your own **custom** options so you can use them in other parts of the bot.
 For example, you could do something like `botDeveloperIDs: []` as a option which holds the Discord IDs of all the bot developers.
 Then you can use this anywhere you have access to the Client.